willi-kappler/node_crunch/README.md

 ## How much memory will this job consume at maximum, here for example 128 MB
 #SLURM --mem-per-cpu=128

-# Ensure that all the binaries are availavle on all the cluster nodes at the same place.
+# Ensure that all the binaries are available on all the cluster nodes at the same place.
 # Usually this is done in the cluster setup via NFS or some other distributed
 # filesystem already.